metosin/compojure-api/README.md

 ## Roadmap

 - collect routes from root, not from `swaggered` => removes the global swagger-atom
-- macroextend only once (now twice: once with the peeling, second time with the real code)
 - type-safe `:params` destructuring
 - `url-for` for endpoints (bidi, bidi, bidi)
 - support for swagger error messages
-- support for swagger consumes
 - include external common use middlewares (ring-middleware-format, ring-cors etc.)
 - file handling
 - `WS*`?